wasimusu/distcache/description.md

     * Ask the cache server to spwan.
 Then it will listen for new connections.

 - ##### TODO
+- Handle timeout
+- Implement increment and decrement in redis like counter
 - Understand the communication flow
 - Make sure it works for single server node
 - Add benchmarks for databases